emmadunne/R-Basics/README.md

 ## Part 2: Let's get coding!

-#### 2.1 Open R script & import data
+#### 2.1 Importing data

-For this next part, you'll need to open the script file _01_data_explore.R_ in RStudio.
-There, we'll follow the steps to import our data file, explore the data and organise the file how we want it for analyses.
+For this part, you'll need to open the script file _01_pokemon.R_ in RStudio.
+There, we'll follow the super simple steps to import our data file.

 **TIP:** Lines that begin with # are comments.
 If you run any code that starts with #, R will just ignore that line.
 Comment on your code script LIBERALLY - I promise you will forget what you were trying to do if you don't take note of it!